cloudfoundry-incubator/kubo-deployment/docs/guides/customized-installation.md

 ## Accessing the Kubo network

-This guide assumes the machine you're executing commands from has proper access to the network Kubo/Cloud Foundry are deployed on.
+This guide assumes the machine you're executing commands from has proper access to the network Kubo will be deployed on.
 The easiest way to do this is to deploy a [jump box/bastion](https://en.wikipedia.org/wiki/Jump_server) on the Kubo subnet.
 You can then SSH into the machine and issue commands or use a tool like [sshuttle](https://github.com/apenwarr/sshuttle) to act as a VPN to your Kubo subnet.

 ## Configure and deploy KuBosh